 - Staff Support grant: Funding for nonprofits to create programs to address staff needs and improve their staff's ability to serve with compassion

 - Sabbatical grants: Grants for salary, travel, housing, and learning opportunities for CEOs and Executive Directors

 Eligible applicants are nonprofit organizations located in Middle Tennessee that have been in operation as a 501(c)(3) for at least one year and that operate health-related programs that produce measurable health outcomes or advocate for healthcare access.
-Applicants must have generated at least $35,000 in revenue (not including in-kind donations) in their previous fiscal year and have operating expenses of less than $20 million.

 Funding amounts vary depending on the size and scope of the project.
 Amounts typically fall between $20,000 - $100,000 per year.